nflverse/nflverse-players/README.md

 Players data from this repo can be considered as version 2.
 They were officially introduced to nflverse in the offseason after the 2024 season and replace the data previously provided via `nflreadr::load_players()`.
-This is a breaking change because some variables have been removed or renamed.
-The table below compares all variables from v1 and v2 and shows which have been removed, which have been renamed and what they are now called, including a reason.
+This is a **breaking change** because some variables have been removed or renamed.
+The table below compares all variables from v1 and v2 and shows which have been removed, which have been renamed and what they are now named, including a reason.

 <div align="center">
 <img src="man/figures/data_comparison.png" width="800px">